spatie/laravel-mailcoach-docs-old/docs/app/installation/using-composer.md

 ### Creating the application

-You can create the application with Mailcoach preinstalled using this command
+You can create the application with Mailcoach pre-installed using this command

 ```bash
 composer create-project spatie/Mailcoach
 ```

 During the execution of this command Composer will ask for a user and a password.
 The user is the email address you used when registering at [mailcoach.app](https://mailcoach.app).
-The password is the key of a mailcoach license.
+The password is the key of [a Mailcoach license](/docs/app/general/getting-a-license).

 ### Creating the database